mobile virtual network operator

 3. Full-service MVNOs: These MVNOs offer a full range of mobile phone services, including voice, data, and text, and often partner with multiple mobile network operators to ensure broad coverage.

-4. Data-focused MVNOs: These MVNOs focus on providing high-speed data services, such as mobile internet and hotspot services, to their customers.
+4. Data-focused MVNOs: These MVNOs provide high-speed data services, such as mobile internet and hotspot services, to their customers.

 6. Enterprise MVNOs: These MVNOs cater to the needs of businesses and organizations, offering customized mobile phone plans and services for their employees.